-Thankfully, that isn’t the case with the AKAI MPK Mini, as it’s one of the most frequently purchased MIDI keyboards and for more than just beginners.
-You don’t have to install drivers or update your computer to get the AKAI MPK Mini to work with your DAW as it’s plug-and-play.
+The AKAI MPK Mini is one of the most popular MIDI keyboards.
+You don’t have to install drivers or update your PC to get it to work with your DAW as it’s plug-and-play.
 But you do need a few things to make it work.

 To set up your AKAI MPK Mini with FL Studio, you’ll need a USB-C to USB adapter, the USB 2.0 cable that comes in the box, and your PC.
 Connect the adapter to your computer, then the USB 2.0 Cable, and then go into FL Studio’s Preferences and choose the AKAI MPK Mini from the list of MIDI keyboards.